When this happens...

 Triggers when your Facebook Page is mentioned or tagged in a post or comment.

-Triggers when a new recommendation is posted on the selected Facebook Page so automations can respond.
+Runs when a new recommendation is posted on the selected Facebook Page.

 Action is the task that follows automatically within your Facebook Pages integrations.